-Calculations of state of charge (SoC), consumed ampere-hours, time remaining and state of health (SoH) are based on Lead Acid or Lithium-ion batteries.
+Calculations of state of charge (SoC), consumed ampere-hours, time remaining and state of health (SoH) are based on Lead Acid or Lithium-ion battery model.
 Further information will primarily relate to these battery types.
 NiCad and NiMH batteries have significant memory and self-discharge effects, etc. which are not taken into account in calculations.
 Use of NiCad and NiMH batteries with the Device will decrease the accuracy of the calculations.
 Calculations can be turned off (see CALCS parameter or YD:CALCS command in Section IX), and the Device may be used to monitor battery voltage, current and temperature (with an external temperature sensor).

-To obtain results for SoC, consumed ampere-hours, time remaining, SoH calculations usable, you have to specify the battery's characteristics, such as nominal voltage and capacity, in Device settings.
+To get valid SoC, SoH, consumed Ampere-hours and time remaining values, you have to specify the battery's characteristics, such as nominal voltage and capacity, in Device settings.
 If the capacity value is rated for a discharge rate other than 20 hours, you must specify the latter as the NOMINAL\RATE parameter value (see Section IX).

-Since the Device is powered from the NMEA 2000 network, the Battery Monitor must be permanently connected to both the network and the monitored battery/DC source.
+Since the Device is powered from the NMEA 2000 network, the Device must be permanently connected to both the network and the monitored battery/DC source.
 This is a proven way to obtain credible values of state of charge, consumed ampere-hours and time remaining.
 Otherwise, you can rely only on voltage, current and temperature readings.